 Valves, Veins and Deep Vein Thrombosis

 Kinks in a Hose | The Importance of Hydration

+Hydration and movement are also important for spinal health.
+The spine is made up of bones called vertebrae.
 Between the vertebrae are spinal discs.
-Spinal discs keep the vertebrae apart from one another (so the bones aren’t grinding together) and act like shock absorbers for the spine.
-Better shock absorbers are better hydrated.
-Spinal discs have a tough exterior called the annulus fibrosus which surrounds a more gel-like bit in the middle called the nucleus pulposus.
-To hydrate the discs it can help to think of them as sponges (see, I told you I liked analogies.
-N.B.
-I nicked this one from our resident chiropractor, Greg Bowers – thanks Greg!)
+Spinal discs keep the vertebrae apart (so the bones aren’t grinding together) and act like shock absorbers for the spine.
+Spinal discs have a tough exterior called the annulus fibrosus which surrounds a more gel-like part in the middle called the nucleus pulposus.
+To hydrate the discs it can help to think of them as sponges.
 A saturated sponge cannot take in any more water and you need to squeeze the sponge to exchange the dirty water it holds and to refresh it with fresh water.
 It’s the same with our spinal discs – the process of getting water into the gel-like substance of the spinal disc is a process called imbibition.
-It requires us to gently squeeze or massage the disc through movements of the spine.
+It requires us to gently squeeze or massage the disc through movement of the spine.
 This movement allows us to get fresh hydration and all the nutrients it provides into the disc.